 afford the private school tuition.
 Craig, "Mr. K" as his students affectionately called him, retired from the school to

 May, 2011.
-Since then, it has been a dream to someday resurrect the school, either in brick and mortar fashion or as an
+Since then, it has been a dream to someday resurrect the school, which has now come to pass.

 Over the years, Mrs. K. became the Curriculum Director for the school.
 In the spring of 2009, she decided that she

 wanted to test the curriculum.
 The results were phenomenal: the elementary class scored an average of the 98th

 percentile in reading, and the 92nd percentile in math.
 "If the curriculum is that good," she thought, "We've got

 to get it out there."
 So began the quest to put the Beehive Curriculum on line.